 The STATCOM program is a community service program directed by and staffed by graduate students in the department.
 They offer professional consulting services to governmental and non-profit groups in the local community free of charge.
-Potential clients include schools, government agencies, health centers, homeless shelters, advocacy groups, libraries, adult learning centers, and other agencies and organizations.
-In the picture at the right, Nels Grevstad, Purdue Statistics Ph.D. student, and founder of STATCOM, works with the Lafayette School Corporation to analyze state funding data.
+Potential clients include schools, local government agencies, health centers, advocacy groups, libraries, adult learning centers, and other agencies and organizations.
+In this picture from 2004, Nels Grevstad, Purdue Statistics alumnus and founder of STATCOM, worked with the Lafayette School Corporation to analyze state funding data.

-The Department of Statistics has participated s in Purdue's Technical Assistance Program ( TAP ), a statewide program that provides technical assistance to Indiana businesses and agencies.
+The Department of Statistics has participated in Purdue's Technical Assistance Program (TAP), a statewide program that provides technical assistance to Indiana businesses and agencies.
 The Department of Statistics has been involved in over 100 projects in the last five years.
 Below are summaries of a few some past projects.
 Please contact TAP for more information.

 As the processor of 17,000 tom turkeys a day, Perdue Farms, Inc. is an authority in grinding turkey.
 But when it came to reducing the average amount of meat that was being inserted into its one-pound packages, the company asked TAP for some statistical expertise.